lmco/mcf/README.md

 See [nodejs.org](https://nodejs.org/en/) for information on Node.js.

 #### Redis
+MBEE's second dependency is Redis.
 Redis is used as the session manager.
-It stores the cookie and auth tokens for integration services.
+It stores cookies and auth tokens.

 #### Database
 You will also need an instance of a document based database.
 MongoDB is the